KittyMac/SwiftBitmap/README.md

 # SwiftBitmap

-Wrapper around wernsey/bitmap library, to provide cross-platform bitmap rendering capabilities to Swift
+A thin Swift wrapper around the [Bitmap API](https://github.com/wernsey/bitmap) C library.
+Useful for bitmap rendering on non-Apple platforms where you just need some quick and dirty graphics.